doktorjet/MechJet/readme.md

 _Compilation needed?
 No dependencies._

-Supplementary GUI to be runned from _launch.ks_ and _exec.ks_.
+Supplementary GUI to be ran from _launch.ks_ and _exec.ks_.
 Shows some flight parameters.
 Removed from code temporarily.
-MJ or KER are much better as displaing things.
+MJ or KER are much better as displaying things.

 ***
 ### MP/mp_altin.ks (ALT, T)
 _No compilation needed.
 No dependencies._

-Creates a maneuver node in T seconds fron now, setting an ALT orbital height in opposite node.
+Creates a maneuver node in T seconds from now, setting an ALT orbital height in opposite node.

 **Examples:**
 `run mp_altin(SHIP:APOAPSIS,ETA:APOAPSIS).` - Circularize at Apoapsis.